Land Policy & Administration

 - Selling and leasing land to the public and private sector, and allocating land to support national development

-The SLA facilitates the sale and leasing of State land to both the public and private sector for various uses, such as public housing, industrial development, community uses.
+The SLA facilitates the sale and leasing of State land to both the public and private sectors for various uses, such as public housing, industrial development, community uses.
 The integrity of the land allocation and administration process is critical to meet ever-changing socio-economic needs, and to maintain confidence in land transactions.

 - Registration of land and property transactions and the issuance and guarantee of land titles in Singapore

-- Maintaining the national land survey systems which is based on a coordinated cadastral survey system
+- Maintaining the national land survey system